 Status and Ratification

 As of yet, there are only three Parties to the Mauritius Convention; Canada, Switzerland and Mauritius.
 Switzerland is the most recent to ratify the convention, which it did on the 18th of April 2017.
 As a result, the Convention will enter into force on the 18th of October 2017.
 However, at this time the Convention will only be applicable to one BIT between Switzerland and Mauritius, which entered into force on the 21 of April 2000.
-Canada has not concluded any bilateral investment treaties with either of the other two States Party to the Convention, rendering its global impact to be somewhat futile for the time being.
+Canada has not concluded any bilateral investment treaties with either of the other two State Parties to the Convention, rendering its global impact to be somewhat futile for the time being.

 The Mauritius Convention has, generally speaking, received a positive response from both States and scholars alike.
 Because of its narrow scope of application, and the approach it takes to confront the fragmented structure of investment arbitration by adopting an “opt-in” mechanism, the Mauritius Convention is considered to be a pragmatic, multilateral solution to enhancing the legitimacy of investor-State dispute settlement (Schill).

 The European Union has expressed its intention to ratify the Mauritius Convention and has already started to use the UNCITRAL transparency rules as a basis for the provisions on transparency in its trade agreements, all of which include investor-State dispute settlement chapters.
 However, ratification by the Union would achieve little more than a ceremonial endorsement of the Convention.
-The EU had not signed any investment treaties before the 1st of April 2014, meaning that their ratification would not result in the Convention actually ever being applied to any EU agreements.
+The EU did not sign any investment treaties before the 1st of April 2014, meaning that ratification would not result in the Convention actually ever being applied to any EU agreements.

 Response of States